Describe a time when you lost your pet.: IELTS Speaking Cue Card

 How do you think losing a pet affects a person's mental health?

-What are some ways to support a friend who has lost a pet?
+What are some ways to support someone who has lost a pet?

 Band 6-7